vandana-rajan/Self_Cross/README.md

 Use the bash file 'multi_run.sh' to run the 5 fold cross validation with 10 runs on each fold.
 Remember to do 'chmod +x ./multi_run.sh' before executing the bash file.

-# Please use the updated final version of code is available at the github repo of my lab - https://github.com/smartcameras/SelfCrossAttn
+# Please use the updated final version of code  available at the github repo of my lab - https://github.com/smartcameras/SelfCrossAttn